nielsenaa/kibana_conf/howto.md

 ./metricbeat -e
 ```

-Now go to your Kibana interface, you should have data flowing in
+Now go to your Kibana interface, you should have data flowing in.